All Episodes

 We'll take your calls after I come back.

-Roger Hitchcock, in for rush.
+Roger Hedgecock, in for rush.

 Back after this.

-You know, you gotta love it.
+You know, you've got to love it.

-In other words, any cell in the body could become a stem cell able to reproduce other damaged cells without having to go to uh destroying an embryo.
+In other words, any cell in the body could become a stem cell able to reproduce other damaged cells without having to go to destroying an embryo.

 No advance in medicine.